modernben/forge-docs/1.0/servers/backups.md

 ### Backup Output

 Each backup process will create its own log so that you can inspect the database backup process's output in the event of a failure.
 You can view the output of a backup by clicking the "Eye" icon next to your backup.

+## Circle Permissions

+The ability to manage database backups is split into two permissions.

+- `server:create-backups`
+- `server:delete-backups`